pkimber/old-docs-migrated-to-gitlab/source/process.rst

 .. note::

-  If using http://www.startssl.com/ then choose to send emails to ``webmaster``.
+  If using http://www.startssl.com/ then send emails to ``webmaster``.